LiDlab/TransDSI/README.md

 Calculate the sequence similarity matrix 100%|█████████████████████████████████████████████| 3383863/3383863 [00:05<00:00, 598758.94it/s]
 Transferred model and data to GPU
-The DeepDSI score of Q14694 and Q00987 is 0.9987.
+The TransDSI score of Q14694 and Q00987 is 0.9987.
 ```

-Under normal circumstances, DeepDSI typically takes around 100 seconds to predict the DeepDSI score for a candidate DSI pair.
+Under normal circumstances, TransDSI typically takes around 100 seconds to predict the TransDSI score for a candidate DSI pair.
 If you prefer not to utilize the GPU, you can append `--nogpu` at the end of the command.